Keurig Smart Brewer - Hero background

 9.2/10

 Wi-Fi scheduling works flawlessly.
-App is responsive.
+App responsive.
 Brew size flexibility (6/10/15oz) covers household preferences

 consistency